google-github-actions/deploy-cloud-functions/README.md

     ```yaml
     secret_environment_variables: 'API_KEY=projects/my-project/secrets/api-key/versions/5'
     ```

+    All existing secrets will be removed, even if this parameter is not passed.

 - `secret_volumes`: (Optional) List of key-value pairs to mount as volumes at runtime of the format "PATH=SECRET_VERSION_REF" where PATH is the mount path